oval-group/AdvGNN/README.md

 ## Running the code
 ### Dependencies
-The code was implemented assuming to be run under `python3.6`.
+The code was implemented assuming to be run under `python3.8`.
 We have a dependency on:
 * [Pytorch](http://pytorch.org/) to represent the Neural networks and to use as a Tensor library.

 ### Installation
-(TODO: double check whether this is still working)

 We assume the user's Python environment is based on Anaconda.

 ```bash